-Open communication is integral to your experience at the ECL.
-It is important that we be made aware of any questions or concerns you have regarding our program, including its design and implementation.
+Open communication is integral to your experience at the ECLS.
+It is important that we be made aware of ence a positive one.

-Please share your experience, your family needs, and what support may be offered to make your experience a positive one.
+Please share your experience, your family needs, and what support may be offered to make your experi-